nice-game-hints/deponia-doomsday/02-kuvaq/063-guardian.md

 # No, I need to do everything myself
 You could stuff the ammo into the barrel with something like... [a bottle brush](067-bottle-brush.md)?

+# I have the brush
+Great!
+Use it on the gun with the ammo and powder.
+It is now lock and loaded!
+Give it to Muck.

+# He took it!
+Finally.
+Now you and Mac can enter the tunnels.